 f maximum allowable contribution of piping failure to the probability of flooding (-)

 Pnorm maximum allowable probability of failure (safety standard)

+L length of the dike segment (“dijktraject”) (m)

 All default values should be included in Ringtoets.
 Users should be able to view all parameter values.
 Only advanced users should be able to modify the default values.
 Deviations from the default values should be clearly marked.

 Default values for a and b will be provided by Cluster C in September 2015.

-a is the fraction of the length that is sensitive to uplift, piping and heave (likely values are 0.4/0.75/0.9).

-b is a measure for the intensity of the length effect within the length aL (likely value is 300m).
+The values of a and b may vary between segments (“dijktrajecten”).
+However, there cannot be different values of a and b for the different sub-failure mechanisms within a given segment.

 For each scenario, users should enter the distribution parameters for the stochastic variables.
 From these distributions, Ringtoets should calculate the representative values.
 These are defined by quantile values (i.e. values with a particular probability of exceedance), except for the critical heave gradient which has a fixed representative value, see Table 3.2